 The Man Behind the City’s Transformation

-On Sept.
-10, 2016, the Borough of West Chester was recognized as one of 10 semifinalists in the 2017 Great American Main Street Awards, demonstrating a successful revitalization movement that began in 2000.
+On May 1, 2017 the Borough of West Chester was recognized as a 2017 Great American Main Street Award winner, as a result of its successful revitalization movement that began in 2000.
 West Chester’s revitalization effort has been spearheaded by Malcolm Johnstone, Executive Director of the West Chester Business Improvement District (BID).
 This is the second of three blog posts dedicated to West Chester, its growing prosperity, and the key players involved in its revitalization.

 How did you become involved in downtown development and revitalization?